Quantum nature of gravity in a Bose-Einstein condensate: Decoherence due to graviton-BEC interaction by the emission of bremsstrahlung

 Next, we consider a strongly coupled BEC system with coupling parameter $\lambda=10$.
 In general, the decoherence time is determined by the time by which the exponential factor decays to $1/e$ of its initial value or $\Gamma(t_f)\sim 1$.
 As, we have discussed in the earlier analysis, for a strongly coupled BEC system, the graviton squeezing must be very high for the detection of significant decoherence over a smaller period in the BEC-graviton system.

 From Fig.(\ref{Decoherence_Time}), we find out that the decoherence time is very small for gravitons with higher squeezing.
 With $r_k=60.8$, we find the decoherence time to be $t\simeq 29.275$ sec whereas these times are $t\simeq0.585$ sec for $r_k=60.9$, and $t\simeq0.024$ sec for $r_k=61$.
+In Fig.(\ref{Decoherence_Time}), we have plotted upto $t=2 \mu\text{S}$ as it properly depicts the behaviour of the decoherence factor $\Gamma$.
 Now the squeezing needed for a sensible measurement of decoherence time due to Bremsstrahlung can be decreased drastically for BEC with lower coupling constant values and we consider the coupling constant value $\lambda=10^{-7}$ as has been considered earlier.

 Finally, we carry out the same analysis for a slightly non-trivial structure of the time-dependent part of the pseudo-Goldstone bosons.
 For primordial gravitational waves and for $t_f<1$ sec, $\omega_\beta t\pm\frac{\Omega t}{4}<1$ (when $\Omega\sim 1$ Hz and $t\ll 1$ sec).
 For such primordial gravitational waves, we can use a Taylor series expansion for the cosine functions in eq.(\ref{2.54}) when $\alpha_{\beta_a}=\beta_{\beta_a}$ and $\alpha_{\beta_a},\beta_{\beta_a}\sim1$.
 Using the same parameters as used in Fig.(\ref{Decoherence0}), we observe a faster decay of the decoherence factor over the same time period of 2 $\mu$s time-interval which has been plotted in Fig.(\ref{Decoherence1}) (with graviton squeezing $r_k=41.8,41.9$ and $42$).
 The decoherence time is observed to be ($\exp[-\Gamma(t_d)]=1/e$) $t_d=1.25$ ms for $r_k=42$.